Home/Products/Buy-to-Let

 Lender Matching

-Glender filters lenders by your specific criteria — ICR, property type, borrower structure, and portfolio rules.
+Our smart matching engine compares your enquiry with criteria supplied by participating providers — ICR, property type, borrower structure, and portfolio rules.

 3